 Journalist and former physics editor for American Scientist, George Musser’s Putting Ourselves in the Equation: Why a “Theory of Everything” May Have to Include the Conscious Mind, the story of the physicists who believe that by studying the human brain, and in particular the nature of consciousness, they may finally resolve some of the most important open questions in modern physics today.
 To Farrar Straus.

-First woman to head the National Science Foundation Rita Colwell’s untitled memoir, written with Sharon Bertsch McGrayne, a story of scientific discovery while exposing the sexism she’s seen in her seven decades as a science pioneer.
-To Simon and Schuster
+First woman to head the National Science Foundation Rita Colwell’s A Lab of One’s Own, written with Sharon Bertsch McGrayne, a story of scientific discovery while exposing the sexism she’s seen in her seven decades as a science pioneer.
+To Simon and Schuster.

 Alison Bechdel’s next graphic memoir, The Secret to Superhuman Strength, about her love affair with exertion and exercise, in which her lifelong pursuit of fitness is set against the history of fitness culture in America and illuminated by texts ranging from Jane Fonda’s Workout Book to classic Buddhist works.
 To Houghton Mifflin Harcourt.